I’ve been using protocols for dependency injection in Swift for a while, but recently

 I’ve written another Swift wrapper for GCD.
 Original C API does not fit Swift at all.
 It’s tedious and not very readable.
 Until recently I’ve been using this great gist by Tom Adriaenssen, but now I needed to use other QoS queues beside main and the background queue.
 Other default global queues available in GCD are: “Interactive”, “User Initiated” and “Utility”.

-methods that will be available on every queue including custom queues created by user.
-Read more... -
+that will be available on every queue including custom queues created by user.
+Read more...

 I’ve recently added RuboCop to one of my existing, large Ruby projects.
 A lot of the style adjustments RuboCop was able to apply automatically, but a significant number of files was still left for me to fix.